It’s Not The First Time Gervonta Davis Has Been Accused Of Domestic Violence (Exclusive)

 However, the following month, Smothers voluntarily agreed for the case to be dismissed one day before she was supposed to have the hearing on the restraining order, court records show.
 It was eventually sealed.

-Smothers has stayed mum about the recent incident, but Davis wrote on his Instagram stories: ”I never once hit her.. yea I was aggressive and told her come on.. that’s the mother of my child I would never hurt her other than that happy New Years… January was trassssshhhhh.”
+Smothers has stayed mum about the recent incident, but Davis wrote on his Instagram stories:

+”I never once hit her.. yea I was aggressive and told her come on.. that’s the mother of my child I would never hurt her other than that happy New Years… January was trassssshhhhh.”

 He also deleted all of his pictures from the social media profile.
+Andretta hasn’t updated her own page since the incident.

 Smothers and Davis have had a rocky relationship, even outside of the domestic violence allegations.
 We exclusively revealed that Davis agreed to pay Smothers $10,000 a month in child support for their daughter, Gervanni, after she complained that Davis would ask for “seductive favors” in exchange for child support.